What Is The Roman Numeral For 59

 Q: What is the largest number that can be represented with Roman numerals?

 A: In theory, there is no limit.
-However, the standard form typically goes up to 3,999 (MMMCMXCIX).
+Still, the standard form typically goes up to 3,999 (MMMCMXCIX).
 Larger numbers can be represented with a bar over the numeral, indicating multiplication by 1,000, but this is less common.

 Q: Can a symbol be subtracted from any other symbol?